goete/The-Other-90/README.md

 7. As a user, I want to be able to see a leaderboard of the top scores.
 8. As a user, I want to be able to log into my 'account' and continue working on the same high scores.
 9. As a user, I want to be able to reload my data when opening the application.
+10. As a user, I want to be able to save my high scores.